-For amplificiation there is a Yamaha Stagepas-300 PA system with built-in mixer with multiple inputs.
-The Nord Piano has a couple of quality Electrovoice ZLX-12P powered loudspeakers which can act as monitors (there is also a basic wireless in-ear monitor system).
+There is a Yamaha Stagepas-300 PA system with built-in mixer into which anything electronic in need of amplification may be plugged.
+The Nord Piano has a couple of Electrovoice ZLX-12P powered loudspeakers which can act as monitors (there is also a wireless monitor system).
 There is also a Line 6 guitar amplifier (with built-in effects), and an old 1990s Carlsbro keyboard amp (not recommended).